Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 A fixed-price pass for a defined period — summer, holiday season, spring break.
 Includes a set amount of activity per visit (e.g., 2 games per visit, all summer).

 Best for: Venues with strong seasonal traffic patterns.
-Bowling centers in summer, indoor golf in winter.
+Bowling centers in summer, indoor golf in winter, FECs during school breaks.

 Real example: Bowlero's Summer Season Pass includes two games per visit every day all summer, shoe rental included, plus 15% off food and arcade discounts.
 One price, all season.